wrathagom/dev-machine-proxy/README.md

 - Uses a non-standard port

 You can improve detection by ensuring Docker containers have proper labels or by organizing your projects in the scanned directory.

+### What are the AI Usage forecasts?

+The AI Usage section tracks your Claude and Codex rate limit consumption over time.
+Based on your usage pattern over the last few hours, it forecasts:

+- **Projected usage at reset** - What percentage you'll likely be at when the window resets
+- **Time to exhaustion** - If you're on pace to hit 100%, when that will happen
+- **Status pill** - "On track" (green) if you'll be fine, "At risk" (orange) if you might hit the limit

+This helps you pace your AI tool usage throughout the day.

+### How do Daily Tasks work?

+Daily Tasks is a simple habit tracker built into the dashboard:

+- Add tasks you want to complete every day
+- Check them off as you complete them
+- Tasks reset automatically at midnight
+- Streaks track consecutive days of completion
+- "Current streak" shows your active streak, "Longest streak" shows your record

+Task data persists in `~/.config/dev-machine-proxy/daily-tasks.json`.

 ## License